lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 reassembly buffer can be splitted into SCHC fragment-sized buffer slots.
 Once a packet is complete, it is processed normally.
-If buffer overload occurs, a receiver can discard packets based on the sender behavior, which may help identify which SCHC fragments have been sent by an attacker.
+If buffer overload occurs, a receiver can discard packets based on the sender behavior, which MAY help identify which SCHC fragments have been sent by an attacker.

 In another type of attack, the malicious node is required to have